×

 Form Field Tracking Use Case #2: Restrict When Your Form Submission Trigger Fires

-And obviously, one other use case would be to use that variable in the trigger itself.
-So you could go into the trigger and say, I also want to have another condition here where the business size needs to contain it needs to be a small business, for example.
-In which case your tags only would fire if that is actually true.
+You could go into the trigger and say, I want to have another condition where the business size needs to be a small business, for example.

-So really versatile, once you know how to pull data out of your form field, and then transfer that over to Google Tag Manager and use it in your tags and triggers.
+Once you know how to pull data out of your form field, you can then transfer that over to Google Tag Manager and use it in your tags and triggers.

 FAQ